My name is Maria Dinu and I live in Bucharest, Romania.

 How does coaching work?

-My primary way to shift others to action is by doing coaching.
-It is the most encouraging, positive and action-oriented form of personal development.
+I love coaching – it is the most encouraging, positive and action-oriented form of personal development.
 It is all centered on you and your needs.

 If you want to see how coaching really works, check out this short animated movie: